SaiAkashNeela/saiakashneela.com/README.md

    - `About.js`: Modify the about me section
    - `Experience.js`: Update your work experience
    - `Skills.js`: Modify your skills
+   - `Publications.js`: Add your research papers and academic work
    - `Projects.js`: Showcase your projects
    - `Contact.js`: Update contact information